datoviz/datoviz/docs/tutorials/quickstart.md

 Once Datoviz has been properly installed, you can start to use it in a few lines of code!

-In this tutorial, we'll show **how to make simple 2D and 3D plots with Datoviz in Python**, and we'll go through the most important notions in the library.
+In this tutorial, we'll show **how to make simple 2D and 3D plots with Datoviz in Python**, and we'll go through the most important features of the library.

 <!-- IMAGE ../images/screenshots/standalone_scene.png -->